 Healthy diet plus regular exercise is a powerful combo designed to keep us going for longer than we thought possible.
 Too good to ignore.

 Tip no 5: Strength training

 My knee problem was a result of weak hips.
-When treating my knee injury, the physio pointed at the issue concerning my underdeveloped abductors, adductors and gluteus maximus.
+When treating my knee injury, the classic runner’s knee in my case, the physio pointed at the issue concerning my underdeveloped abductors, adductors and gluteus maximus.

 Basically my hips were suffering from decades of poor activity.
-(You can bet that any older runner starting to run for the first time, or after a long period of time, will have an underdeveloped group of muscles.)
+(You can bet that any older runner starting to run for the first time, or getting back to running after a long period of time, will have an underdeveloped group of muscles.)